Undergraduate Students

 Alumni Grant

 The American College of the Mediterranean welcomes and encourages alumni of either IAU or ACM to return to ACM.
 Alumni who enroll in an ACM program are eligible to receive a $10,000 which will be divided among the semesters and summer.
+The application fee is also waived.

 Need-Based Institutional Grant